-- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2018).
+- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part three of 'Keeping Children Safe in Education' (2019).
 This section should be read in conjunction with the school's Safer Recruitment Policy. - 4.2 The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff have undertaken Safer Recruitment training Liz Bassett (head and DSL), Chris Ashley (bursar and personnel officer), Liz Wright, Lidia Langeslag, Liz Dunn (governors).
+The following members of staff have undertaken Safer Recruitment training:

-- 4.3 Any allegation of abuse made against a member of staff will be reported straight away to the Head Teacher or Principal.
+Liz Bassett (Head) John Henson (Deputy Head) Chris Ashley (Business Manager) Lidia Langeslag (Governor) 4.3 Any allegation of abuse made against a member of staff or volunteer will be reported straight away to the Head Teacher or Principal.
 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
-(See Allegations flowchart Appendix C.) The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2018). - 4.4 The school will consult with the Local Authority Named Senior Officer in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', (2018) and the school's Personnel Manual from EPM Ltd. - 4.5 The Named Senior Officer will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to the LADO within one working day.
-Following consultation with the LADO, the Named Senior Officer will advise on all further action to be taken.
-Please note that the Head Teacher or Chair of Governors should not seek to interview the child/ren or members of staff involved until advice has been sought.
-Doing so may compromise any police interviews that may be necessary.
+(See Allegations flowchart Appendix C1 (Cambridgeshire).
+The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2019).

+Cambridgeshire